Detailed course offerings (Time Schedule) are available for

 Introduces the many facets of evaluation and research for biomedical and health informatics projects.
 Focuses on formal studies of the application of information technology in medicine, conducted while an information resource is under development and after the resource is in routine service.
 Offered: W.

-MEBI 539 Teaching and Learning Communities in Biomedical and Health Informatics (4) Masuda
+MEBI 539 Teaching, Learning, and Communication in Biomedical and Health Informatics (4) Masuda

 Covers learning theory and teaching/communication skills specific to informatics practitioners and researchers.
 Reviews current learning theories applicable to undergraduate and graduate education.
 Helps to develop and practice effective teaching techniques.
 Offered: Sp.